ytjohn/hs-fdlog/fdlog/README.txt

   Getting the latest version of the program on Field Day will at our site is handled by a small web server on one of the development machines.
 Other files like Python and FD rules will be available there as well.
 See the Help/802.11 note for details.
-Python 2.2, 2.3 and 2.4 have been used successfully with the software.
+Python 2.2 to 2.7 have been used successfully with the software.

   Installing the FDLOG program is straightforward - all that is needed is a directory